Keeping the kids entertained in the school holidays can be tricky business, so we’ve done the hard work for you.

-We’ve rounded up everything you need to do to keep your kids occupied in the April break.
-School holidays run from Saturday 8 April to Tuesday 25 April 2017.
+We’ve rounded up everything you need to keep your kids occupied in the autumn break.
+School holidays run from Saturday 14 April to Sunday 29 April 2018.

 Have a dip

 Our pools are perfect any time of the year.
 Take an indoor dip at Ian Thorpe Aquatic Centre or Cook + Phillip Park.
 Enjoy the great outdoors at Prince Alfred Park, Andrew (Boy) Charlton and Victoria Park Pool.

 From the giant slide at Wulaba Park to the accessible spinner in Pirrama Park, not to mention the flying fox at Victoria Park, our city is dotted with fun play equipment for children of all ages.
 Find a playground near you.

 Take an educational stroll through our city and learn a little more about Sydney’s public art collection and historical sites.
 Download our free Sydney Culture Walks app and go art-hunting!

 AFTRS film and TV school holiday courses

 Are your kids dreaming of the silver screen?
 Get them started early with a holiday course at Australian Film, Television and Radio School.
 The school has launched the careers of countless actors, filmmakers and TV personalities.
 You never know – this might be the beginning of something big!

 Be wowed by a special new Australian play about a kangaroo who loves to dance.
 The children’s book is brought to life with a hilarious musical score and a local cast you won’t forget in a hurry.

 Give creative kids a chance to experiment with ceramics, printmaking, digital animation and metalwork in a fun and creative studio environment.
 Book for 1 or more days with a different program each day.
 Limited spaces available.